sav-che/TL-2/Authors/Wenderoth, Georg Wilhelm Franz {std. Wender.}.md

-> [!cite] BHL link: this entry starts at [page 178](https://www.biodiversitylibrary.org/item/103250#page/238/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 178](https://www.biodiversitylibrary.org/page/33066518) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Wenderoth, Georg Wilhelm Franz (1774-1861), German (Hessen) botanist; studied pharmacy at pharmacies in Marburg and Schweinfurth, id. medicine at Univ.
 Marburg; Dr. med.
-1801; lecturer ("Privatdozent") Marburg 1802-1806; professor of medecine in Rinteln 1806-1810; professor of botany and pharmacology at Marburg 1810-1861; founder of the Marburg botanical garden. (*Wender.*).
+1801; lecturer ("Privatdozent") Marburg 1802-1806; professor of medecine in Rinteln 1806-1810; professor of botany and pharmacology at Marburg 1810-1861; founder of the Marburg botanical garden.
+**Abbreviated name**: *Wender.*

 #### Herbarium and types